telerik/maui-docs/controls/pdfviewer/password.md

 slug: pdfviewer-password
 ---

-# Password-protected PDF Document
+# Password-Protected PDF Document

+To allow the users to open password-protected documents in the PDF Viewer, you must handle the `SourcePasswordNeeded` event.

-* `SourcePasswordNeeded`&mdash;Occurs when a user password is needed to load the document in PDF Viewer.
-The SourcePasswordNeeded event handler receives two parameters:
+* `SourcePasswordNeeded`&mdash;Occurs when a user password is needed to load the document in the PDF Viewer.
+The `SourcePasswordNeeded` event handler receives two parameters:
-	* The sender argument which is of type `object`, but can be cast to the `RadPdfViewer` type.
+	* The sender argument, which is of type `object`, but can be cast to the `RadPdfViewer` type.
-	* A `PasswordNeededEventArgs` object which provides `Password` property used to supply the user password.
+	* A `PasswordNeededEventArgs` object, which provides the `Password` property used to supply the user password.

-An example of `SourcePasswordNeeded` event usage:
+The following example demonstrates how to use the `SourcePasswordNeeded` event:

 ```XAML
 <telerik:RadPdfViewer x:Name="pdfViewer"
                       SourcePasswordNeeded="pdfViewer_SourcePasswordNeeded" />
 ```

-Add the event handler:
+The next code snippet represents the event handler:

 ```C#
 private void pdfViewer_SourcePasswordNeeded(object sender, Telerik.Windows.Documents.Fixed.FormatProviders.Pdf.Import.PasswordNeededEventArgs e)